ppeble/emissary-ingress.dev/content/en/docs/3.8/tutorials/getting-started.md

   EOF
   ```

-4. Store the $productName$ load balancer IP address to a local environment variable.
+4. Store the Emissary Ingress load balancer IP address to a local environment variable.
 You will use this variable to test access to your service.

   ```
   export LB_ENDPOINT=$(kubectl -n $productNamespace$ get svc  $productDeploymentName$ \
     -o "go-template={{range .status.loadBalancer.ingress}}{{or .ip .hostname}}{{end}}")
   ```

-5. Test the configuration by accessing the service through the $productName$ load balancer:
+5. Test the configuration by accessing the service through the Emissary Ingress load balancer:

   ```
   $ curl -i http://$LB_ENDPOINT/backend/